,

 How is our science curriculum organised?

-This scientific method threads throughout Science learning in school, building in complexity through the progressive and specific skills within asking questions, investigating, concluding and evaluating.
-For example, under investigating, in Year One and Two children are taught to perform simple tests and observe closely, using simple equipment, which progresses in Year Three and Four to making systematic and careful observations and recording findings using simple scientific language and is then extended in Year Five and Six to taking measurements, using a range of scientific equipment with increasing accuracy and recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables as well as scatter, bar and line graphs.
+This scientific method threads throughout science learning in school, building in complexity through the progressive and specific skills within asking questions, investigating, concluding and evaluating.
+For example, under investigating, in Year One and Two children are taught to perform simple tests and observe closely, using simple equipment.
+This then progresses in Year Three and Four to making systematic and careful observations and recording findings using simple scientific language and is then extended in Year Five and Six to taking measurements, using a range of scientific equipment with increasing accuracy and recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables as well as scatter, bar and line graphs.
 The progressive development of these skills from year group to year group is fundamental to and underpins all the learning and teaching at Carlton Hill.

-The content of our Science Long Term Plan is based around the units laid out in the National Curriculum, which have been organised at Carlton Hill, where possible, to build on previous knowledge and learning, for example the progression of understanding of Botany from Reception’s unit Where does your garden grow? to Year One’s What grows in our garden?
-To Year Two’s How did that blossom become an apple?
+The content of our Science Long Term Plan is based around the units laid out in the National Curriculum, which have been organised at Carlton Hill, where possible, to build on previous knowledge and learning, for example the progression of understanding of Botany from Reception’s unit ‘Where does your garden grow?’ to Year One’s ‘What grows in our garden?’
+To Year Two’s ‘How did that blossom become an apple?’

 What is the impact of our science curriculum?

-The impact of our Science curriculum is assessed in a variety of ways.
+The impact of our science curriculum is assessed in a variety of ways.

-2. Skills.
 During a unit, scientific skills are explicitly taught, and children are given the opportunity to acquire and embed them.
 In order to assess pupil’s use of these skills, children are then given the opportunity to use and apply this skill independently in a variety of investigations.

-3. Pupil voice and book look.
 The Science Coordinator meets with pupils to look at and celebrate recorded work in books and discuss their experience of teaching and learning in science.

-4. Planning review and teacher feedback.
 The Science Coordinator routinely reviews planning and meets teachers to discuss their experience of teaching and learning in science and provide feedback on evidence in books, pupil voice and planning.
 This is a critical dialogue about successes, areas for development and identifying how best to support teachers with ideas, resources or CPD.

 What are the inspirations for our science curriculum?

-What do our pupils have to say about Science?
+What do our pupils have to say about science?

 Progression of knowledge and skills